-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.
+A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more people are looking to add devices like a Nest to their homes.
-If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more homeowners are considering adding devices like a Nest to their HVAC system.
+To add one to your home, get in touch with an expert for smart thermostat installation in Moline.

-From auto scheduling to optimizing energy efficiency, Nest makes controlling the climate of your home effortless.
+With everything from automatic scheduling to energy efficiency monitoring, Nest is designed to make controlling the climate of your home effortless.

 1. How to Reset a Nest Thermostat

 - Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it behind for the next resident.
+In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.

-To reset, first write down your temperature settings so you have them if they get erased.
-Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To initiate a reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

 Then, to manually restart or reset your Nest, go to Settings, select Reset and press.
 You can choose from five options:

-- Restart: Shuts your Nest down before rebooting it with your settings.
-You can also press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Turns your Nest off and reboots it while saving your settings.
+Another method is to press the outside of the Nest and hold it there until it goes black, and then pull your hand away.

-- Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
+By choosing this kind of reset, you’ll have to input a new schedule or wait while your Nest learns your schedule.

-- Network: If you select this reset option, it will remove all your network information and your Nest is disconnected from Wi-Fi.
-Use this option if you want your Nest to forget your Wi-Fi password.
+- Network: If you select this reset option, it will remove all your network information and your Nest can no longer connect to Wi-Fi.
+It also forgets your Wi-Fi password.